15 Feb Part 2 – Dry Eyes Due to Health Conditions

 - Vitamin A Deficiency

-If left untreated, dry eyes can cause inflammation and potential permanent damage to the surface of your eye.
+If left untreated, dry eyes can cause inflammation and potentially permanent damage to the surface of your eye.
 It can also lead to corneal ulcers.
 Early detection is the best prevention and dry eye symptoms are not always present.
 That’s why our Markham optometrists perform a dry eye test during your eye exam.
 We can then determine the best treatment options for your condition.